PierreDemailly/TODO-LIST/README.md

 # Instructions
 * You need to enable apache rewrite mod
 * Download / Fork / Clone the repo
+* If your_path !== TODOLIST, you must rename the BASE_URL const into /global.php
-* Go to localhost/your_path/, it will redirect you to localhost/yout_path/install/
+* Go to localhost/TODOLIST/, it will redirect you to localhost/TODOLIST/install/
 * Follow installation instructions

 # Installation permissions denied